Skip to main content

 Simple

-Simple imagery theme with solid colour backgrounds The referral journey has limited space with lots of content at every stage.
-Complex images can cause potential design problems, so sometimes simple is best.
+The referral journey has limited space with lots of content at every stage.
+Complex images can cause design problems, so sometimes simple is best.

-• Solid colour background works best as it’s easy to overlay text with contrast
+• Solid colour backgrounds work best as they make it easy to overlay text with contrast

 • Identify plenty of clear space in a good position for each screen

-• Close-up and zoom in
+• Close up and zoom in

 Product Focussed

-Product-focused imagery theme highlighting desirable items Showing the customer what they can potentially spend their reward on will help progress their decision making.
+Showing the customer what they can potentially spend their reward on will help progress their decision making.

 • Put the product in focus